Acts and regulations

 - establish a baseline count of federal regulatory requirements that impose an administrative burden on business

 - annually update and report publicly on the count of baseline requirements

 The Administrative Burden Baseline Count and Annual Updates lists the number of administrative burden requirements in regulations administered by the CTA.

 Other regulatory information

-The CTA is undertaking a Regulatory Modernization Initiative, which includes a review of regulations it administers and various guidance material and tools to ensure that they keep pace with changes in business models, user expectations and best practices in the regulatory field.
+The CTA undertook a Regulatory Modernization Initiative, which included a review of regulations it administers and various guidance material and tools to ensure that they keep pace with changes in business models, user expectations and best practices in the regulatory field.

 All of the government's Acts and Regulations can be found on the Justice Laws Website.

 Consult the following for links to the Cabinet Directive on Regulation and supporting policies and guidance, and for information on government-wide regulatory initiatives implemented by departments and agencies across the Government of Canada:

 To learn about upcoming or ongoing consultations on proposed federal regulations, visit: